JustCasuallyJames/SQL-Database/README.md

 # SQL-Database

 Simple database using SQL commands via the command line.
-This is for Barkeshli's CS8 Advanced Data Structures class.
+It was all written from scratch using advanced C++ knowledge

+## Dependencies

+There are no dependencies except for the standard vector library.
+All of the data structures used in this project are written from scratch so this project is able to be ran from any compiler.

+## Usage

 | Command |
 | :---- |